 While this program is designed for grandparents and grandchildren, we recognize that situations may arise where a grandparent is unable to attend and a child’s parent or relative may accompany them to the program.
 The child’s parent or legal guardian is required to sign permission forms prior to the event.

-We recommend that children be between eight and twelve years old.
+We recommend that children be between eight and 13 years old.

 No. Grandparents University is open to any family on a first-come, first-served basis.